agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_airspeeds.md

 Flight manuals (or flight management computers) report the tabulated values of the correction $\Delta V_\mathrm{IAS}$ to be applied to the $V_\mathrm{IAS}$ as a function of $V_\mathrm{IAS}$ itself and of the aircraft configuration status (e.g. in cruise, at take-off, with speedbreakers deployed).
+Next figure shows this correction function for the military jet trainer Aermacchi MB-336.

+{% include image.html
+  url="/assets/img/MB336_Delta_IAS.svg"
+  width="70%"
+  description="IAS correction $\Delta V_\mathrm{IAS}$ due to the position of static ports for the military jet trainer Aermacchi MB-336."
+  %}

 ### Equivalent Airspeed (EAS)